datapro4hire/Water/README.md

 Welcome!
 In here you will find details about my data science project.
 I will show you how I got started with the data analysis, and how I implemented machine learning.

 ### Introduction
-In this project, I will analyze water quality across major Canadian rivers.
+In this project, I will analyze the impact pf pollution affecting Canadian river basins.
 Data was obtained from the Government of Canada's Open Data site.

 ### Background
 Over the last few decades, water has become a scarce resource in many communities across Canada.
 The aim of this analysis is to identify stressors affecting access to water and to predict water restrictions down the road.
 My ultimate goal is to help: